 Why are C-sizes important?

 You’ll find C-size envelopes everywhere.
-Like birthday cards, bills, and official documents, The C-series is working hard behind the scenes to keep our communication organized and safe.
+Like birthday cards, bills, and documents, the C-series is working hard behind the scenes to keep our communication organized and safe.

-We’ve learned through the A, B, and C series of the international ISO standard paper sizes.
+We’ve learned through the international ISO Standard sizes A, B, and C series.
 Now, let’s explore the paper sizes you’ll find in North America.
 Get ready for a slight change of pace – and size.

 US Letter size

-In North America, the standard paper size isn’t A4.
-It’s actually US Letter size .
+In North America, the paper size isn’t A4.
+It’s actually US Letter size.
 It’s 8.5 by 11 inches.
 This size is common for documents, letters, schoolwork, and daily printing.
 You’ll find US letters used in everything from printer paper to magazines to notebooks.

 The North American Paper size

-The US Letter isn’t the only one in the North American paper world.
+The US Letter size paper isn’t the only one in North America.
 There are a few other common sizes with their own unique uses:

-• Legal: This longer sheet (8.5 x 14 inches) is commonly used for legal documents, contracts, and forms.
+• Legal size: This longer sheet of paper (8.5 x 14 inches) is commonly used for legal documents, contracts, and forms.
 Its extra length provides space for detailed information and signatures.

-• Tabloid/Ledger: Double the size of a US Letter (11 x 17 inches); this larger format is used for newspapers, spreadsheets, accounting ledgers, and posters.
+• Tabloid/Ledger: tabloid-size paper is Double the size of a US Letter (11 x 17 inches); this larger format is used for newspapers, spreadsheets, accounting ledgers, and posters.
 It’s also a popular choice for creating brochures and flyers.

 North American Paper Sizes in inches, cm, mm.